 - Do I need to extend over 300m?

 If the answer to both of those is “no”, then you should get a coupler.
 If your answer to one of those is “yes”, you might be better off with a switch or a hub.

 Setting them up is also pretty simple.
-If you have a router or a modem with extra ports, you’ll plug one of the adapters into the router / modem via an Ethernet cable and then the adapter into the wall.
-Then you’ll take the second adapter and plug it into the wall and then connect a device via the Ethernet cable to the adapter.
-That device should now have access to the network via your homes wiring.
+If you have a router or a modem with extra ports, you’ll plug one of the adapters into the router/modem via an Ethernet cable and then the adapter into the wall.
+You’ll then plug the second adapter into the wall and then connect a device via an Ethernet cable to the adapter.
+That device will now have access to the network via your home’s wiring.

 I know that can sound really confusing, so I drew a pretty crude representation that might help (sorry, I’m no artist!).
 The divider in the middle is meant to represent two different rooms in the same home.